zzzprojects/docs/entityframeworkcore.com/pages/model/model-relationships.md

 }
 ```

 The `Author` class contains a **Biography** navigation property and the `AuthorBiography` class has a navigation property **Author**.
-Now when you run the migration, you will see the following code in migration file which will create the database.
+Now when you run the migration, you will see the following code in the migration file which will create the database.

 ```csharp